 The choosing of the Council of Elders is a long, complicated and quite confusing process.
 Even the Elder bears themselves are often not exactly sure why they might be serving at that particular time.
 Every Elder, however, is very excited when it is their turn to serve.
-You see, the Council was not formed in the beginning to lead the village, but rather as a fun time for the Elder bears to gather and drink tea while they talk about old books and songs and all that is going on in the village.
+You see, the Council was not formed in the beginning to lead the village, but rather as a fun time for the Elder bears to gather and drink tea while they talk about old books and songs and all that is going on in Haven.

 And so, from very early on, a very long and very wordy statement of purpose was formed.
 (Which, if you took the time to sit down and try to work it all out, you would almost certainly come to the conclusion that despite all the fancy wording, the Council of Elders is where the Elder Bears gather to drink tea.)
 Everyone, except the Cubs, knows this, of course, and is perfectly happy that such a gathering exists.

 In times of emergency, the Council of Elders is called together, but it is a smaller gathering with representatives of the various village groups: The Engineers, The Rescue Committee, The Writers and Artists, and more.